mrsarm/python-res-address/README.rst

 +----------------------+-------------------------------------------------------------+

-Some validations are performed over the host, port and resource strings, and an exception is launched if some of the checks fails, but take into account that invalid range IPs or incompatible resource names may pass:
+Some validations are performed over the host, port and resource strings, and an exception is launched if some of the checks fail, but take into account that invalid range of IP addresses or incompatible resource names may pass:

 .. code:: python